-In case violations of this code of conduct are established by a certified technician of a Beneficiary, the latter will be informed via the contact person within .
-Depending on the seriousness and impact of the infringement, it is possible that will proceed to deny all access to the technical premises by the technician concerned.
+In case violations of this code of conduct are established by a certified technician of a Beneficiary, the latter will be informed via the contact person within Wyre.
+Depending on the seriousness and impact of the infringement, it is possible that Wyre will proceed to deny all access to the technical premises by the technician concerned.
 Any costs caused by non-compliance with this procedure can be recovered from the Beneficiary.